tq-bit/chattergram-redis/readme.md

 #### 3: Search `Chat` and `User`

+This is a new feature compared to the old app.
 I wanted to see how well `redis-om` implements fulltext search.
 It did not disappoint:

 File: [Search.handler.ts](https://github.com/tq-bit/chattergram-redis/blob/master/backend/src/app/handler/Search.handler.ts#L12)